openscad/openscad/README.md

     ./scripts/uni-build-dependencies.sh

-This may take an hour or more, depending on your network and system.
-It is recommended to have at least 1 gigabyte of free disk space.
-As a special timesaver if you are only missing CGAL and OpenCSG, you can do this instead:

-    ./scripts/uni-build-dependencies.sh opencsg
-    ./scripts/uni-build-dependencies.sh cgal

 Note that huge dependencies like gcc or qt are not included here, only the smaller ones (boost, CGAL, opencsg, etc).
 After the build, again check dependencies.